Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Implementation and Performance Evaluation

 \paragraph{Synthesis problem.} The inputs were the influence graph of the BNs and their associated markers.
 The domain $\mathbb F$ was defined as the set of locally monotone BNs whose local functions are represented in disjunctive normal form (DNF).
 With these settings, the problem can be unsatisfiable as local functions of components cannot be assigned to constant functions, unless already a constant function in the original BN.
-Thus, the trivial solution where marker nodes are assigned to their corresponding value is not part of the search domain $\mathbb F$.
+Thus, the trivial solution where marker components are assigned to their corresponding value is not part of the search domain $\mathbb F$.
 For the Moon dataset, we imposed that their influence graph match exactly with the input one; while for the Trappist dataset, we relaxed this constrained by imposing only that the DNF of each local function involves all the regulators of the corresponding component with the adequate sign, and we limited the size of DNFs to 32 clauses.
 Here, we reported the time for deciding the existence of solution.

 Contrary to the reprogramming, no other tools enable addressing this problem directly.
-In addition to the CEGAR-2 and CEGAR-1, we also implemented CEGAR-0 which follows the same algorithm but use no counter-example generalization, i.e., $\raff^0(\vv{x})\;= \neg \vv{f}$.
+In addition to the CEGAR-2 and CEGAR-1, we also implemented CEGAR-0 which follows the same algorithm but use no counter-example generalization, \ie, $\raff(\vv{x})$ is $f \not = \vv f$.
 This somehow corresponds to the enumeration and filtering used for marker reprogramming.
+The aim is therefore to understand whether a CEGAR-based approach can be an effective first approach to attack the synthesis problem in accordance with universal marker properties.

 Instances of Moon dataset were run on a desktop computer with Intel(R) Xeon(R) E-2124 CPU at 3.30GHz and 64GB of RAM ; instances of Trappist were run on cluster nodes with AMD(R) Zen2 EPYC 7452 CPU at 2.35GHz and 256GB of RAM, all on a Linux operating system.